waste-of-kindergarten/xpython37-v0.1/python/Doc/glossary.rst

       examples which can be executed interactively in the interpreter.

    ``...``
-      Can refer to:

-      * The default Python prompt of the interactive shell when entering the code for an indented code block, when within a pair of matching left and right delimiters (parentheses, square brackets, curly braces or triple quotes), or after specifying a decorator.
+      The default Python prompt of the interactive shell when entering the code for an indented code block, when within a pair of matching left and right delimiters (parentheses, square brackets, curly braces or triple quotes), or after specifying a decorator.

-      * The :const:`Ellipsis` built-in constant.

    2to3
       A tool that tries to convert Python 2.x code to Python 3.x code by